My Projects

 Cubic Boundaries

-My first major project was creating a 9/11 simulation.
-I had to reasearch how the World Trade Center towers were put together so I could rebuild them and, later, bring them down again.
-I got good practice in creating an actual building from photos, as floorplans and blueprints were not available.
+My first software job was creating virtual environments for Exposure Therapy.
+My first major project was creating a 9/11 simulation for PTSD research.
+I had to study how the World Trade Center towers were put together so I could rebuild them and, later, bring them down again.
+I got good practice in creating a building from photos, as floorplans and blueprints were not available.

-A few months later I started my first virtual reconstruction project–Auschwitz Birkenau.
+Later, I started my first virtual reconstruction project–Auschwitz Birkenau.
 I had visited the year before, and the idea was to make exploring easier; it had taken me three flights and a train ride to get there–and it had snowed the day before I visited.
+It would also allow the visitor to see the site as it is today and as it was when the construction was complete.

 Stereo Cards